KosmicTask/MGSDisposable/README.md

 	- (void)finalize
 	{
 		// We can free our manually allocated memory block here.
-		// Attempting to delete our work file here would sometimes
+		// Attempting to delete our work file here will sometimes
-		// likely result in a resurrection error free(_ptr);
+		// result in a resurrection error.
+Note that we should not
+		// call any of our category methods here as the
+		// associated object used to maintain our disposal state
+		// may have been already finalized.

+		free(_ptr);
 	}